Skip to main content

 If you are not happy with the way your request has been handled by the Health Board, you are entitled to make a complaint by Contacting Us.

-All complaints will be dealt with in accordance with the Health Board’s ‘Freedom of Information / Environmental Information Regulations Complaints Policy’.
+All complaints will be dealt with in accordance with the Health Board’s ‘Access to Information Policy' and associated procedures.
 Should you not be satisfied with the Health Board’s response to your complaint, you then have the right to complain to the Information Commissioner’s Office.